Hand AI the kingdom.

 Read articleApril 11, 2026Claude Code Security Best Practices — Protect Your Secrets and Your Codebase

 Claude Code has full file system access.
-Here's how to use it safely — from .env protection to hook-based DLP scanning.
+Here's how to use it safely — from .env protection to encrypted handoffs.

 Read articleApril 8, 2026Using MCP to Give AI Agents Safe Access to Secrets